-- Promoting and maintaining high standards of conduct by Members (and Independent Members) of the Council; - Assisting Members to observe the Members' Code of Conduct; - Considering any individual cases referred for decision.
-The may relate to an alleged issue of misconduct or breach of any of the Codes, Protocols, etc., relating to Members' conduct.
+- Promoting and maintaining high standards of conduct by Members (and Independent Members) of the Council; - Assisting Members to observe and to adhere to the Members' Code of Conduct; - Considering any individual cases referred for decision.
+This may relate to an alleged issue of misconduct or breach of any of the Codes, Protocols, etc., relating to Members' conduct; - To review annually the Register of Members' Interests.